texuf/pymonster/README.md

 ##Example

 ###Setup (shell commands)
-These commands make a directory called pymonster-test, setup a virtual python environment via virtualenv, and install the necessary dependancies, and open a python terminal
+These commands make a directory called pymonster-test, setup a virtual python environment via virtualenv, and install the necessary dependancies, and open a

     mkdir pymonster-test
     cd pymonster-test